-- (e) The Chairman of the Meeting, as proxy, need not be a member of the Company. - (f) The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - (i) if submitted by post, be deposited at the registered office of the Company at 20 Upper Circular Road, #03-06 The Riverwalk, Singapore 058416; or - (ii) if submitted electronically, be submitted via email to the Company at proxyform@thakralcorp.com.sg, in either case, not less than 72 hours before the time appointed for the AGM.
+- Submission of Proxy Instruments: Members who wish to submit instruments appointing a proxy(ies) must do so in the following manner: (f) - if submitted by post, the instrument must be lodged with the registered office of the Company at 20 Upper Circular Road, #03-06 The Riverwalk, Singapore 058416; or - if submitted electronically, the instruments must be submitted: (aa) via email to the Company at proxyform@thakralcorp.com.sg; or (bb) via the online process through the Company's AGM pre-registration website at the URL https://conveneagm.sg/thakralcorp, in each case, by 11 a.m. on 26 April 2022 (not less than 72 hours before the time appointed for the AGM).